Do We Really Need Money to Be Happy, Solve All our Problems, and Better our Lives?

 Read good books or blogs.
 (Some books are free).
 When you read, you absorb experiences from other people.
 Books are experiences.
 But reading is useless without taking actions.
 So take actions and test new ideas.

-Find different point of views
+Find different points of view

 Immerse in different cultures.
 Converse with individuals who disagree with your ideas.
 Challenge your beliefs.
 Switch perspectives (What is it like to be a prostitute?
 Or a blind old man?).

-But what if there’s so much negativity?
+Too much negativity?
 Let go of negative people.

 Stay healthy